aallahyar/Fast_Fisher_Exact_Test/README.md

 # Fast Fisher Exact Test
 Fast implementation of Fisher exact test (hypergeometric test) in Matlab.
+This function requires no toolbox to be installed (tested on Matlab v2016b).

 ### Description:
 One can use fisher exact test to calculate degree of association between two groups.
 The following is a contingency table for association between being a man (or woman) and wearing hat.